- Actual Gross Weight:

 Back to Top

 A means of restricting imports by the issuance of licenses to importers, assigning each a quota, after determination of the total amount of any commodity which is to be imported during a period.
-Import licenses may also specify the country from which the importer must purchase the goods.
+Import licenses may also specify the country/territory from which the importer must purchase the goods.

 A strategy which emphasizes the replacement of imports with domestically produced goods, rather than the production of goods for export, to encourage the development of domestic industry.